livingdocsIO/documentation/content/learn/on-premise-setup.md

 Once you have created a `Pusher` channel, you can go to `App settings` and make sure `enable authorized connections` is toggled off (default value).
 If you enable this setting, you might encounter a `Websocket error` when idling in the editor's landing page.

-NOTE: Disabling this setting should not have any side effects since malicious users would need to log in into the editor to access open those websockets.
+NOTE: Disabling this setting should not have any side effect.
+Malicious users would need to log in to the editor to access those websockets.

 #### Email (e.g. AWS SES)